What Happens if Alibaba Is Delisted and What Are the Chances It Will?

-The U.S. House of Representatives has passed the Holding Foreign Companies Accountable Act, which could lead to foreign companies getting delisted if they don’t comply with the new standards.
-Alibaba is the largest foreign company listed on U.S. stock markets.
-What would happen if Alibaba is delisted?
+In 2020, the U.S. House of Representatives passed the Holding Foreign Companies Accountable Act, which could lead to foreign companies getting delisted if they don’t comply with the new standards.
+Even China is reportedly considering delisting Didi from the U.S. and also barring Chinese companies with a variable interest entity (VIE) structure to list in U.S. Incidentally, Alibaba (BABA) is structured as a VIE, raising fears that the stock might get delisted in the U.S. What would happen if Alibaba were delisted?

 Alibaba holds the record of the largest IPO ever, listing on U.S. stock markets in 2014 and raising $25 billion.
 In November 2020, Alibaba-backed Ant Financial looked set to break Alibaba’s record with a dual listing in Shanghai and Hong Kong before its listing was put on hold by Chinese authorities.
-In 2019, Alibaba also listed in Hong Kong.
+In 2019, Alibaba also listed in Hong Kong, in an apparent bid to mitigate the risk of delisting in the U.S.

 Will Alibaba be delisted?

-Foreign companies would also be subject to independent audits, like their U.S.-based counterparts.
+Foreign companies would also be subject to independent audits like their U.S.-based counterparts.
 The regulations aim to create parity between U.S. and foreign companies.
-They aim to avoid accounting scandals like Luckin Coffee's, which arose from an alleged lack of support from Chinese authorities to U.S. agencies.
+They aim to avoid accounting scandals like Luckin Coffee.
+While investigating the scam, U.S. regulators did not receive adequate support from Chinese authorities.

 However, there's also a political side to the bill, which has bipartisan support in Washington.
-The consensus is that the strategic threat arising from China must be addressed, but there's disagreement on how to go about it.
+The consensus is that the strategic threat arising from China must be addressed, but there's disagreement on approach.

 The bill would give some time to companies to comply with regulations.
 If Alibaba does not comply with the new requirements, it would face delisting.
 Although Alibaba is not owned by a foreign government, Alibaba co-founder Jack Ma is a member of the Chinese Communist Party.